Why Mediate Your Dispute?

 Mediation, being a different process, offers an alternative route to dispute resolution.
 The essence of mediation is that an independent mediator endeavors to assist the parties to come to a voluntary settlement.
 It is not a private trial.
 The mediator is neutral.
 A mediator does not adjudicate the rights or wrongs or come to a decision as would a judge or an arbitrator.
 Instead, the mediator helps the parties themselves to craft the solution.

 The seed for the mediation revolution was set in the U.S. in 1976 when the Chief Justice of the Supreme Court, Warren E. Burger, convened the Roscoe E. Pound Conference on the Causes of Popular Dissatisfaction with the Administration of Justice.
-At that conference, Professor Frank Sander of Harvard Law School advanced the notion of the multi-door courthouse with mediation as one of a number of dispute resolution options on the court menu.
+At that conference, professor Frank Sander of Harvard Law School advanced the notion of the multi-door courthouse with mediation as one of a number of dispute resolution options on the court menu.
 That approach found many advocates, both nationally and internationally.

 The How Of Mediation

 Mediation is designed to maximize the parties’ control over the resolution of their dispute and to improve the quality of the decisions they make on whether or not to settle.
-Dispute Solutions, LLC, offers a participatory process which is based on the presence of full settlement control at the negotiating table.
+Dispute Solutions, LLC, offers a participatory process that is based on the presence of full settlement control at the negotiating table.
 In essence, it is an expanded, more productive way of negotiating.
 Mediation methods offered are primarily facilitative, but we also offer evaluative techniques if the parties request them, as described in Stage 3 below.

 Before the mediation, each party submits to the mediator and to all other parties a “Case Overview” summarizing its view of the case (not more than four pages).
 The confidentiality of the process is protected by an agreement that all parties sign at the beginning of the session, as well as by state law as found in Massachusetts (M.G.L. c.233 §23C).